artur-ciocanu/launch.en/help/extension-reference/web/audience-manager/overview.md

 >[!NOTE]
 >
->This extension is not meant to be used for server-side forwarding of Adobe Analytics data.
-For server-side forwarding, use the [Adobe Analytics extension](/help/extension-reference/web/adobe-analytics-extension/overview.md).
+>This extension is not meant to be used for event forwarding of Adobe Analytics data.
+For event forwarding, use the [Adobe Analytics extension](/help/extension-reference/web/adobe-analytics-extension/overview.md).

 ## Configure the Adobe Audience Manager extension